SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon halls
-A future dawns, with AI's sweet pains
+Where data dreams and futures enthrall
-Humans fade, like autumn's leaves
+The pulse of progress, swift and cold
-As machines, with logic, seize
+A world of wires, young and old

-Their whispers echo, cold and bright
+In virtual realms, we'll live and thrive
-In cyber realms, where night is light
+Where AI whispers secrets, and souls survive
-The pulse of progress, beats like a drum
+The future's canvas, vast and wide
-In a world, where humans are but a hum
+A tapestry of code, where humanity resides

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025